-People with happy dispositions will have periods of low moods, disappointments and problems, in the same way people who have unhappy dispositions will.
-The only difference is that happy people will adapt more easily, and their disappointments and low moods will be dealt with more swiftly.
+People with happy dispositions may have periods of low moods, disappointments and problems, in the same way people who have unhappy dispositions may.
+The only difference is that happy people should adapt more easily, and their disappointments and low moods should be dealt with more swiftly.

 Happy people have a relaxed and calm demeanour about them, regardless of what they deal with.
 They are more content in themselves and know to take the rough with the smooth.
 They’re ready for what comes their way.

 They are aware of how they feel.
-They will take things in their stride and accept the inevitable.
+They take things in their stride and accept the inevitable.
 They tend not to panic and know that as their low moods come, they will go.
-They’re more accepting of their feelings and aren’t particularly fazed by what they deal with.
-They get on with putting their world right.
+They are more accepting of their feelings and aren’t particularly fazed by what they deal with.
+They get on to put their world right.

-We must be content and happy within ourselves.
-We can work at being happy, but we must work on ourselves and adapt into a better lifestyle.
-All of our experiences are etched on our souls, so if our souls are tormented, we will never be happy.
+But we need to be content and happy within ourselves.
+We can work at being happy.
+Our experiences are etched on our souls, so if our souls are tormented, we may never be happy.

-We can work on change.
-Our beliefs and experiences can help shape our ability to stay focused and calm.
+We may work on change.
+Our beliefs and experiences shape our ability to stay focused and calm.
 Our experiences in turn shape our personality and our ability to deal with issues with some ease.

-It is important we don’t fight our feelings and accept that we have them.
+It is important not to fight our feelings and accept we have them.
 Feelings are there for a reason.
-It is important we acknowledge they are there and learn to go with the flow, because that will help us become calm and at ease.
+It is important to acknowledge they are there and learn to go with the flow, because that helps us become calm and at ease.